More about: 4 Best Day Trips to Amalfi Coast from Rome

 A private bus will take you to see the highlights of the three locations while an expert guide will tell you the stories of Pompeii's archaeological remains.
 Of course, you will have time to enjoy the views of the coast.

-A great advantage of this tour is that if you travel to Rome in winter most of the stores and restaurants in Positano are closed, so you can switch to the town of Amalfi.
-If, on the other hand, you visit Rome in summer, so that the traffic in the town that gives its name to the southern coast is not a problem, the excursion allows you to substitute Sorrento for Positano.
+A great advantage of this tour is that if you travel to Rome in winter most of the stores and restaurants in Positano are closed, so you can swap them for the town of Amalfi.
+If, on the other hand, you visit Rome in summer, so that the traffic in the town that gives its name to the southern coast is not a problem, the excursion allows you to replace this with Sorrento.

 Details of interest

-4. Recreate in Pompeii and the Amalfi Coast in small groups
+4. Recreate yourself in Pompeii and the Amalfi coast in small groups

-If you have already seen some images of the spectacular views of the towns that bathe the Mediterranean Sea and want to include it among your excursions from Rome but a walk through each of these towns is not enough for you, I recommend another option to delight you at your leisure with each of them.
+If you have already seen some images of the spectacular views of the villages that bathe the Mediterranean Sea and you want to include it among your excursions from Rome but a walk through each of these villages is not enough for you, I recommend another option to enjoy each of them at your leisure.

 The excursion to Pompeii and the Amalfi Coast in small groups is undoubtedly the most complete option, since it includes pick-up and drop-off at the hotel and a tour with an expert guide through Pompeii, Amalfi and Positano.
-You will not miss any of the wonderful scenery!
+You will not miss any of their wonderful landscapes!

-Being able to go in small groups of maximum 8 people will allow you to enjoy an unforgettable experience in detail.
+Being able to go in small groups of maximum 8 people will allow you to enjoy an unforgettable experience with all the details.
 You will be able to relax while watching the amazing coastline and you will have enough time to get to know in depth the remains of the buried Pompeii.

 The tour includes a visit to the most important sites of Pompeii such as the thermal baths, the Forum, the Basilica, the residential houses of the time and many other sites of great interest.
 Anyway, for more information about the historic city, be sure to read this post about the best excursions to Pompeii from Rome.